iTwin/itwinjs-core/docs/faq/how_to_format.md

 ## Q: How to add a question to FAQ?
-Create a markdown file and push it to imodeljs-core\docs.
+Create a markdown file and push it to imodeljs-core\docs\faq.

 The md file should be formatted like this:
 ```markdown